zlosynth/achordion/README.md

 Schematics and PCB layout are distributed under the terms of Creative Commons BY-SA.
 See [LICENSE-HARDWARE](LICENSE-HARDWARE) for details.
-Parts of the schematics are based on Emilie Gillet's modules, kudos to her for making them open.
+Parts of the schematics are based on [Emilie Gillet's Mutable Instruments](https://github.com/pichenettes/eurorack), kudos to her for making them open.